goschtl/zope/zc.monitorcache/trunk/src/zc/monitorcache/README.txt

     >>> connection.test_input('cache_size\n')
     -> CLOSE

 We have no databases right now.
-Lets add a few so that we can test.
+Let's add a few so that we can test.

     >>> import ZODB.tests.util
     >>> import ZODB.interfaces